-A whole of SA Health response will be provided in the 2016-17 Department for Health and Ageing Annual Report, which can be accessed at the following link: SA Health website.
+A whole of SA Health response is provided in the Department for Health and Ageing 2016-17 Annual Report, which can be accessed on the SA Health website.

 Complaint Outcomes

 A whole of SA Health response is provided in the Department for Health and Ageing 2016-17 Annual Report, which can be accessed on the SA Health website.